LaurentVeyssier/Disaster_Response_Pipeline/README.md

 - data augmentation on less represented classes
 - tokenization and vectorization using tfIdf. paramters were set at min 3 occurences and lax 10,000 features to prevent memory issues and reduce training time without noticeable performance deterioration
 - GridSearch hyperparameter tuning (n_estimators, max_depth)
+- Training for Multi-label Classification task.
+In this type of classification problem the target variable has more than one dimension where each dimension is binary i.e. contain only two distinct values (0 or 1).

 Below is the overview of model performance in the various testing conditions.
 Saved model is XGBoost with data augmentation (last column to the right).